- Highs: Affordable fixed transaction rate of 1.95%. No other ongoing costs to worry about.

 To Sum up, on SumUp

-SumUp is likely to be a player in the years to come, having been launched in a number of countries since it was established in 2012.
+SumUp is likely to be a player in the years to come, having been launched in a number of countries since it was established in 2012, and merging with competitor Payleven in 2016 under the name of SumUp.

-Apart from the UK, the company has rolled out services to Ireland, Austria, Belgium, Brazil, France, Germany, Spain, Switzerland, Italy, the Netherlands, Poland, and Portugal.
+Apart from the UK, the company has rolled out services to Ireland, Austria, Belgium, Brazil, France, Germany, Spain, Sweden, Switzerland, Italy, the Netherlands, Poland, Portugal and the United States.

 It has been a successful recipient of venture capital and its backers include BBVA Ventures, Groupon and American Express.

-Particularly for lower-volume merchants, SumUp offers a mPOS solution that should definitely be considered.
+Particularly for lower-volume merchants, SumUp offers a mPOS solution that should definitely be considered with its low flat rate and no fuzz model.